 - New England Law accepts letters sent directly to the school.
 The envelope must be sealed with the recommender's signature over the seal.

-You must receive a minimum TOEFL score of 100 on the Internet-based test or 250 on the computer-based test.
-You must then contact the Educational Testing Service to request that your TOEFL score be sent to the LSAC.
+You must contact the Educational Testing Service to request that your TOEFL score be sent to the LSAC.
 The LSAC’s TOEFL code for the JD CAS is 8395.
 You'll find more details on the LSAC website.

 Addendum to Your Application